Advantages and Disadvantages of Creating a Living Trust

 Placing your house in a trust can be advantageous, but it also has its downsides.
 It’s important to be aware of these potential drawbacks to make an informed choice about whether a trust aligns with your estate planning needs.

 • Expense: Setting up a trust is generally more costly than creating a will.
-Due to the intricate nature of trusts, legal assistance is often necessary, which can substantially increase the initial expenses.
+Legal assistance is often necessary, and transferring property into the trust involves recording fees at the county clerk’s office and other administrative costs.

 • Ongoing Management: Trusts require continuous oversight.
-Transferring your house into the trust involves a time-consuming process of retitling the property.
+Transferring your house into the trust involves a time-consuming process of retitling the property, which in New Jersey requires preparing and recording a new deed with the appropriate county clerk.
 Additionally, other trust-related tasks, such as updating beneficiaries and managing trust assets, can add to your responsibilities.

 • Additional Documentation: Moving your house into a trust demands extra paperwork, such as creating and signing a new deed to transfer the property’s title to the trust.
 This added documentation can be burdensome for some individuals.